-I am a dual PhD student in theoretical physics and computational science at Michigan State University.
-I received my B.S. in Physics and Applied and Computational Mathematics at Florida State University.
+I am currently a postdoctoral fellow in the Physics Department at Indiana University.
+I received my Ph.D. with a dual major in Physics and Computational Mathematics, Science and Engineering from Michigan State University.
+I received my B.S. with a double major in Physics and Applied and Computational Mathematics at Florida State University.
 Before that, I received my A.A. at the State College of Florida.

 My interests and research include quantum field theory, lattice QCD, high performance computing, and quantum computing.